 Cardano staking on the exchanges

 As we are seeing exchanges rapidly adding staking option for it’s users — traders and investors.
-We can expect Cardano staking to be available on Binance, Kraken and other exchanges very soon.
+We can probably expect Cardano staking to be available on Binance, Kraken, eToro already and other exchanges very soon.

 Staking on exchanges can be viewed as similar to investing in fixed income securities, such as bonds or money market funds.
-The exchanges are doing the staking process on your behalf so this might be the easiest option for the new crypto users.
+The exchanges are doing the staking process on your behalf so this might seem like the easiest option for the new Cardano holders but don’t do it.

 Thanks for reading.
 The hardware wallet link contains my referral link.